NC State Extension Publications

 Skip to Planting Date

-Planting date is one of the most important agronomic decisions affecting soybean yield, with earlier planting dates typically resulting in more main stem nodes and subsequently higher yields (see "The Best Soybean Planting Date" [PDF, 1,175 KB]).
-However, the great diversity of soil types, weather conditions, and rotations encountered across North Carolina result in a wide range of soybean planting dates.
-Growers in this state start planting soybeans in late March and some do not finish planting until mid-July.
+Planting date is one of the most important agronomic decisions affecting soybean yield, with earlier planting dates typically resulting in more main stem nodes and subsequently higher yields (see "The Best Soybean Planting Date").
+However, the great diversity of soil types, weather conditions, and rotations encountered statewide result in a wide range of recommended soybean planting dates.
+North Carolina growers plant soybeans from late March to as late as the end of July.

 Row Spacing